AshishSharmaSDE/curlClone/README.md

 # CurlClone

-CurlClone is a basic JavaScript program designed to make API calls from the terminal, similar to the CURL command.
+CurlClone is a basic TypeScript program designed to make API calls from the terminal, similar to the CURL command.
 Under the hood, it uses Axios to handle the API requests.

 ## Installation